markh-de/KiVar/README.md

 The change list section below the selection area summarizes all component value and attribute changes to be performed for each related footprint if the current variation configuration is applied.

+> **Hint:**
-_Hint:_ You can click each entry in the change list to focus the corresponding footprint on the _pcbnew_ canvas in the background (KiCad 8 and later only).
+> Entries in the change list can be clicked to focus the corresponding footprint on the _pcbnew_ canvas in the background.

 After selecting a few different variation choices, the dialog window may look like the following: